aalto-intelligent-robotics/REACT/README.md

 ## 📈 REACT Evaluation

-With 2 graphs built, extract the ground truth information with:
+With 2 graphs built, extract the ground truth (GT) information with.
+As mentioned in our paper, this GT ignores errors from the 3D scene graph construction side, e.g., merging multiple nodes together:

 ```bash
 roscd react/scripts/
 python3 get_gt.py -s0 absolute/path/to/3dsg0 -s1 absolute/path/to/3dsg1